ITRS-Group/cordial/integrations/servicenow2/README.md

 The ServiceNow integration is delivered as a single binary.
 A command argument is used to select _client_, _router_ or _query_ modes.
 You will need to install the binary (**`servicenow2`**) in a suitable directory so that it can be executed by Geneos Gateways as a client and, if the same host is used to connect to your ServiceNow instance, run as a proxy.

-If your ServiceNow instance can only be contacted from a specific network endpoint then you must also install the binary there and ensure you select a listening port that the Gensos Gateway's ServiceNow _client_ process can connect to.
+If your ServiceNow instance can only be contacted from a specific network endpoint then you must also install the binary there and ensure you select a listening port that the Geneos Gateway's ServiceNow _client_ process can connect to.

 The example configuration files provided with the integration should serve as a good starting point to get you up and running.
 You will need to, at minimum, edit the **`proxy`** configuration file with the details of your ServiceNow instance; the network address and authentication details.
 If your proxy process runs on a different endpoint to your client(s) then you will also need to modify the listening address, which defaults to localhost only (and also consider implementing TLS which requires a certificate and private key matching the host and domain name of the proxy endpoint).

-### Run The Proxy
+### Getting Started - Run The Proxy

 Copy the **`servicenow2`** binary to a suitable directory.
 If you are not sure where then use either `/usr/local/bin/` (if you have superuser privileges), or `${HOME}/bin/` if you are doing this as a normal user.
 If `${HOME}/bin` does not exist then create it with `mkdir ${HOME}/bin`.
 (Note: `${HOME}` is your user home directory and is automatically set by your Linux shell when you login).
 Check that the binary is executable using `ls -l` or just set it to executable by running `chmod +x [PATH]` where `[PATH]` is the full path to the binary, e.g. `${HOME}/bin/servicenow2`